madtomic/Maintenance-Manager--CB-Plugin/README.md

 * enable {plugin name}: enable the selected plugin.
 * disable {plugin name}: disable the selected plugin.
 **Note: If you are not sure about the plugin name, type /plugins.**
 * backup: Saves the server folder into a zip file located in the "backups" folder.
-(Not working properly for the moment)

 **/cpu**: Returns the current use of the server's CPU in percent.